inclusive-design/wecount.inclusivedesign.ca/src/collections/views/project-we-count-evaluates-torontoand8217s-quayside-master-innovation-and-development-plan.md

 title: We Count Evaluates Toronto’s Quayside Master Innovation and Development Plan
 author: Vera Roberts
 date: 2020-03-02T16:47:51
-picture: /uploads/colin-carter-w1g2o4J_4Dg-unsplash-scaled.jpg
+picture: /uploads/we-count-logo-2.png
-altTag: Abstract Image
+altTag: We Count logo
 excerpt: Project We Count evaluated the MIDP for Toronto’s Quayside from the perspective of persons in Toronto who have difficulty with or are excluded by the current urban plan.